Anasdevs/Attendance-Management-System-2.0/README.md

 flutter run
 ```

-##Without using makefile
+## Without using makefile
-Make sure you have nodejs and python installed on your system.
+Make sure you have node.js and python installed on your system.

 1. For `Frontend`
 ``` shell